-This function is used to configure the parameters for each port in 802.1x port security application.
+This function is used to display the parameters for each port in 802.1X port security application.
 Refer to the following parameters description for details.

-It is the port number to be selected for configuring its associated 802.1x parameters which are Port control, reAuthMax, txPeriod, Quiet Period, reAuthEnabled, reAuthPeriod, max.
+It is the port number to be selected for configuring its associated 802.1X parameters which are Port control, reAuthMax, txPeriod, Quiet Period, reAuthEnabled, reAuthPeriod, max.
 Request, suppTimeout, serverTimeout and Controlled direction.